Sonata form: Recapitulations in the "wrong key"

+Another possibility is both subject groups in the recapitulation going through multiple keys.
+In the first movement of Schubert's Symphony No. 8, the first subject group begins in the tonic B minor but modulates to E minor and then to F♯ minor.
+The second subject group starts in the mediant D major before modulating to the parallel tonic B major.

+Romantic works even exhibit progressive tonality in sonata form: for example, the second movement 'Quasi-Faust' from Charles-Valentin Alkan's Grande sonate 'Les quatre âges' is in D♯ minor, and while the exposition travels from D♯ to the major subdominant G♯ major, the recapitulation begins again in D♯ minor and ends in the relative major F♯ major, and stays there till the end of the movement.
+Such a scheme may have been constructed to conform with the programmatic nature of the movement, but also fits well with the Romantic penchant for beginning a work at maximum tension and decreasing the tension afterwards, so that the point of ultimate stability is not reached until the last possible moment.
+(Furthermore, the identification of a minor key with its relative major is common in the Romantic period, supplanting the earlier Classical identification of a minor key with its parallel major.)

 Partial or varied recapitulations

 In some pieces in sonata form, in the recapitulation, the first subject group is omitted, leaving only the second subject group, like the second movement of Haydn's Sonata Hob.
 XVI/35, as well as the opening movements of Chopin's Piano Sonata No. 2 and No. 3.
 It is also possible for the first subject group to be slightly different in comparison of the exposition, like the fourth movement of Dvorak's Symphony No. 9.
 Another example occurs in the finale of Mozart's string quartet K. 387, where the opening of the first subject group is cut, and in the quintet K. 515, where a later portion of the first subject group is cut.
 On the other hand, it is also possible for the subject groups to be reversed in order, like the fourth movement of Bruckner's Symphony No. 7, or the first movement of Mozart's piano sonata in D major, K. 311.
 The second subject group's melody can be different compared to the exposition, like Haydn's Symphony No. 44.
 Such melodic adjustment is common in minor-key sonata forms, when the mode of the second subject needs to be changed, for example in the opening movement of Mozart's wind serenade K. 388.
 In rare cases, the second subject theme can be omitted, as in the finale of Tchaikovsky's Violin Concerto in D major.